 Electricity supply (Sometimes referred to simply as supply) – This term refers to the electricity that is delivered.
 Electricity supply charges appear on the supply services portion of your National Grid electricity bill.
 Electricity supply charges are calculated by multiplying the amount of electricity you use (in kilowatt hours) by a price.
 Electricity supply charges do not include charges for the delivery of the electricity or for the maintenance of electricity-related infrastructure.
 Those charges appear on the delivery services portion of your National Grid electricity bill.

 Renewable energy – Renewable energy is energy generated by sources that can be renewed as opposed to sources that can be used only once, such as fossil fuels.
 Under Massachusetts state law, a variety of resources qualify as renewable.
 The main sources of renewable electricity are solar, wind, and small hydroelectric projects.
-Renewable electricity is electricity that is generated by renewable energy projects and is sometimes referred to as “green” electricity.
+Renewable electricity is electricity that is generated by renewable energy projects and is sometimes referred to as “green” electricity or “clean” electricity.